Air Canada Aeroplan Complete Guide

 The Aeroplan Card’s point earnings are similar to other airline cards too, but with one exception… With this card you get 3x rewards for spend on Air Canada, and at restaurants and grocery stores.
 Unfortunately, you only get 1x everywhere else.

 The Aeroplan Card also offers 500 bonus points for every $2K spend in a calendar month, up to 1,500 points per month.
 If you spend exactly $2K, $4K, or $6K per month, this feature adds an additional 0.25x to your point earnings.
 In other words, with this level of spend, you will earn the equivalent of 3.25x in bonus categories and 1.25x everywhere else.
-While this is a nice feature, I don’t find it too exciting.
+While this is a nice feature, we don’t find it too exciting.

 Elite Status from credit card spend